 Howdy, folks.
 Here’s the latest:

 I recently presented at the Historic Performance Institute at Indiana University Jacobs School of Music in May.
 Topic: Tributaries of Neapolitan Keyboard Improvisation: Francesco Durante’s Regole d’accompagnamento, Partimenti diminuiti, and Esercizio ovvero sonata per organo.
-The full presentation is available at Improv Planet for pro-level members.
+The full presentation is available at Improv Planet.

-Also presenting at the National Conference on Keyboard Pedagogy (Chicago) in summer 2019 at both the pre-conference sessions and the main conference.
+Also presented at the National Conference on Keyboard Pedagogy (Chicago) in summer 2019 at both the pre-conference sessions and the main conference.
 Topic: Six Rainy-Day Activities for Baroque Improvisation.
-Now I need a rainy day so I can figure out what these activities are…
+These presentations are on Improv Planet.

 I’m getting started on a new book on fugue improvisation (and perhaps another on partimento), and plan to work further during upcoming tours.